CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab4.md

 # Dataflow Gen2
 ## Task 1: Copy SharePoint queries to Dataflow
 1. Let’s navigate back to the Fabric workspace, **FAIAD_<username\>** you created in Lab 2, Task 9.
-2. Select **Fabric experience selector icon** on the bottom left of your screen.
+2. Select the **Fabric experience selector icon** on the bottom left of your screen.
 Fabric experience dialog opens
 3. Select **Data Factory** from the dialog.
-You will navigate to **Data Factory Home page**.
+You will navigate to the **Data Factory Home page**.

     ![](../media/lab-04/image006.jpg)